Mstrdav/recipe-ai/README.md

 # Recipe AI

-This is the description AI for the final Building AI course project.
+This is the description AI for the final Building AI course project - Elements of AI.

 ## Summary